appsono/artist-image-service/README.md

 # Artist Profile Picture Service

-A Go microservice that scrapes and serves artist profile pictures from Last.fm and other sources.
+A Go microservice that scrapes and serves artist profile pictures from Deezer.
 Uses MinIO for object storage and SQLite for metadata management.

 This service is used in Sono to fetch and cache artist profile pictures.